-If I feel like this now imagine the Tisha Bav of 1967 a mere 2 months after the 6 Day War was over.
+If I feel like this now imagine the Tisha Bav of 1967 a mere 2 months after the 6-Day War was over.
 “Har Habayit Beyadeinu – The Temple Mount is in our hands!
-We could visit the the cave of Machpela for the first time in over 1000 years!
+We could visit the cave of Machpela for the first time in over 1000 years!
 How can you be sad?

 This question I have struggled with for a long time and I am confronted by it on a yearly basis.
 One answer I found is in the Kinot for Tisha Bav Lookstein edition.
 Rabbi Joseph Soloveitchik (1903-1993) known as The Rav offered a number of approaches to our question.

-- During the second Temple Period the people would still fast on Tisha Bav.
-This was not because there was no Temple, rather as a warning of what happened before.
+- During the second Temple Period, the people would still fast on Tisha Bav.
+This was not because there was no Temple, but rather as a warning of what happened before.
 If it happened once it could happen again.
 “The ghost of the destruction stalked the land.”

 - On Tisha Bav night we ask the question Eicha- How did it happen?
 Tisha Bav is not only about the destruction of the Temples but of all Jewish suffering over the centuries.

 Tisha Bav is mourning for the Temple.
 However, it is so hard for us to mourn for something that we cannot relate to.
 Rabbi Solovetichik’s analysis broadens the reason for the day to recall all the sad and tragic events of Jewish History.

 Inspiration From Tisha B’av